AndreaLou/bali-bootcamp-template/_posts/2023-01-07-seventh-post.md

 ---
 layout: post
-title: Third Blog Post
+title: Seventh Blog Post
-description: This is a short description of the third blog post
+description: This is a short description of the seventh blog post
-featured_image: '/assets/images/blog-bg-10.jpg'
+featured_image: '/assets/images/blog-bg-9.jpg'
 author:
 seo:
     title: This should appear in the browser tab